chenhengwei1999/ISSPA/docs/source/tutorial/quick_start.rst

 ======================

-In this tutorial, you will learn how to use the `ISSPA source code <https://github.com/chenhengwei1999/ISSPA>`_ and how PA (Pyhsical Agent) is launched!
+In this tutorial, you will learn how to use the `ISSPA source code <https://github.com/chenhengwei1999/ISSPA>`_ and how PA (Pyhsical Agents) are launched!
 Specifically, the following sections are included:

 - Developing Environment